 The Denver metro area is home to countless outdoor enthusiasts, many of whom take their bikes out on the roads, especially when the weather is warm.

 In Colorado, bicyclists are legally allowed to ride in the streets alongside traffic.
-They have the same rights and responsibilities as those operating vehicles, so it’s important to be cautious and respectful when driving alongside one.
+They have the same rights and responsibilities as others operating vehicles, so it’s important to be cautious and respectful when driving alongside cyclists.
+Always watch for pedestrians walking at crosswalks and yield carefully.

 Colorado weather is known for being erratic, and residents frequently recite a mantra that illustrates the rapidly changing forecast: If you don’t like the weather in Colorado, wait five minutes.

-Because a breezy, sunny day can swiftly turn into rain clouds and golf ball-sized hail, it’s important to be prepared for sudden weather changes.
+Because conditions can shift quickly in both summer and winter, a breezy, sunny day can swiftly turn into rain clouds, golf ball-sized hail, and strong wind, so it’s important to be prepared for sudden weather changes.

 Here are a few pieces of advice to help you stay safe:

 - Make sure your tires have adequate traction and are in good shape.
-Heat can slowly weaken the rubber, making your tires more susceptible to cracks.
+Heat can slowly weaken the rubber, making your tires more susceptible to cracks and tread wear.

 - Check your tire pressure regularly.
 Severe cold weather can lower tire pressure, while heat can cause the pressure to expand.
 Abide by the pressure recommendations from the owner’s manual that came with your car.

-- Keeping your car’s fluids at the proper levels can help prevent any weather-related issues.
-Check them regularly, or if you don’t know how, take them to a service provider who can do this for you.
+- Keeping your car’s fluids at proper levels can help prevent any weather-related issues.
+Check your engine oil, coolant, brake fluid, windshield fluid regularly, or if you don’t know how, take your car to a service provider who can do this for you.

-- Always ensure your window-wipers work.
+- Always ensure your windshield wipers work.
 Rain and snow storms can occur unexpectedly, and it’s both illegal and unsafe to operate a vehicle without working wipers.

 - Make sure your heat/AC work.
-Having working heat and air conditioning will keep you comfortable and safe when temperatures reach extreme lows and highs.
+Having working heat and air conditioning will keep you comfortable and safe when temperatures reach extreme lows and highs, and don’t forget to test both before taking a longer trip across multiple weather patterns.

 Be Careful Driving in the Mountains

 Part of what makes the Denver metro area so alluring is that mountains are so readily accessible.
-Many Coloradans spend their free time going on long drives or embarking on camping excursions in the Rockies.
+Many Coloradans spend their free time embarking on scenic adventures into the Rockies.

 While driving in the mountains offers an incredible experience, the terrain can take some getting used to for new drivers or those who have no experience driving in this environment.
 In order to keep risk to a minimum, there are some safety measures to follow, such as:

 - Only drive in the mountains if your vehicle is up-to-date on all maintenance and repairs.
-Navigating steep inclines and declines along with curvy roads takes more out of your vehicle than driving on city roads does.
+Navigating steep inclines and declines along with curvy roads takes more of a toll on your vehicle than driving on city roads.
 It’s especially important that your brakes are in solid shape and that your engine is protected from overheating.

 - Keep your gas tank full.
-There aren’t many gas stations in mountainous areas, and you also use more fuel driving up inclines.
+There aren’t many gas stations in mountainous areas, and in more remote areas it’s smart to keep at least half a tank since you also use more fuel driving up inclines.
 If you see an opportunity to top off, take advantage of it.

 - Don’t ride your brakes on a steep decline.
 Instead, lightly tap on your brakes to control your speed or shift into a lower gear.